webplatform/docs/apis/file/FileReaderSync/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Allows for synchronous reading of '''File''' or '''Blob''' objects.
-Only available in [[Workers]], since synchronous I/O would otherwise block the main application from executing.}}
+Only available in [[apis/workers/objects/Worker|Workers]], since synchronous I/O would otherwise block the main application from executing.}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=No